windranger-io/mantle-xyz/packages/supagraph/docs/graphql/README.md

 ### What is a schema?

 - Schema's define the structure of your GraphQL API.
-They specifies the available entities and their properties.
+They specify the available entities and their properties.

 ### How do I define my schema?